nextzlog/zylo/rules/latest/README.md

 zLog update checker plugin
 ====

-This plugin notifies the user of the latest zLog release from GitHub.
+Notifies the user of the latest zLog release from GitHub.

 ## Releases